 Don’t take all honors and advanced classes!
 Coming in freshman year, the best thing you can do for yourself is taking the time to adjust well to a college workload and solidifying a good GPA while balancing a healthy mental, physical, and social life.
 Find a few clubs you are interested in and attend a few meetings.
 Getting involved and finding groups of friends that you share similar interests with is so beneficial to your college experience.

 Extracurricular involvement and Future Goals:

-I am an officer of the Society of Women Engineers and involved in the American Institute of Chemical Engineers (AIChE), the Outside the Classroom Curriculum (OCC) Honorary Society, and the Student Alumni Association (SAA).
-I am currently finishing up my co-op as a Manufacturing Process/Project Engineer with Johnson & Johnson in Lititz, PA.
-Prior to leaving for my co-op, I was a Resident Assistant in Holland Hall.
-In the future, I would like to be a Resident Assistant again and possibly a Teaching Assistant (TA).
-Upon graduation in December 2020, I hope to obtain a position in either the consumer products, pharmaceutical, or food processing industry as a Process Engineer in a manufacturing plant or in Research and Development (R&D).
+On campus, I am the Treasurer of the Society of Women Engineers, the VP of Internal Affairs for American Institute of Chemical Engineers (AIChE), and involved in the Outside the Classroom Curriculum (OCC) Honorary Society, and the Student Alumni Association (SAA).
+I am also a Resident Assistant for student athletes in the Bridge on Forbes and a Teaching Assistant for the first-year engineering program (ENGR0011/ENGR0012).
+I also completed a year-long co-op as a Manufacturing Process/Project Engineer with Johnson & Johnson in Lititz, PA.
+Upon graduation in December 2020, I hope to obtain a position in either the consumer products, oil and gas, pharmaceutical, or food processing industry as a Process Engineer in an operations/manufacturing environment.